lightstep/opentelemetry-examples/collector/couchdb/README.md

    docker-compose up -d
    ```

-4. Wait for a few minutes for the metrics to be collected and sent to Lightstep.
+4. Wait for a few minutes for the metrics to be collected and sent to Cloud Observability.

-5. Open the Lightstep web app and navigate to the Service Dashboard for the CouchDB service.
+5. Open the Cloud Observability web app and navigate to the Service Dashboard for the CouchDB service.
 You should see metrics such as request rate, response time, and throughput.

 7. To stop the demo, run: